awslabs/amazon-s3-find-and-forget/README.md

 The solution can be used with Parquet-format data stored in Amazon S3 buckets.
-Your data lake is connected to the solution via AWS Glue tables and by specifying which columns in the tables contain item identifiers.
+Your data lake is connected to the solution via AWS Glue tables and by specifying which columns in the tables need to be used to identify the data to be erased.

 Once configured, you can queue record identifiers that you want the corresponding data erased for.
 You can then run a deletion job to remove the